 In the past, drivers and technicians were tasked with completing inspection forms and work orders on paper, causing increased downtime and information bottlenecks.
 Fleet managers also have difficulty monitoring and tracking drivers to ensure safety.

 Many school bus fleets are going paperless and leveraging software to manage maintenance, inspections and expenses.
 With fleet management software, fleet managers can automate tasks and track asset data in real-time.

 Is your current school bus fleet management system operating efficiently?
 Here are some of the best practices for school bus fleets to track maintenance, manage costs and monitor safety.

-1. Prevent Downtime with Preventative Maintenance
+1. Prevent Downtime with Preventive Maintenance

 Downtime isn’t an option for school bus fleets.
 Morning and afternoon routes follow a set schedule, so it’s important to make sure your fleet is in good working condition.

 Taking a proactive stance on maintenance is a great way to maximize uptime and verify the safety of your buses.
-Consider creating a preventative maintenance (PM) schedule to keep your fleet on the road and ready to transport students.
+Consider creating a preventive maintenance (PM) schedule to keep your fleet on the road and ready to transport students.